-There’s more to Washington DC than cherry blossoms (although hanging out at the Tidal Basin is always going to be my favorite place!).
-Here are some scenic gardens (most are free!) where you can enjoy the fragrant blooms and pastel colors of spring.
+There’s more to Washington DC than cherry blossoms.
+Here are some scenic gardens (most are free!) where you can enjoy the fragrant blooms of summer.

 Hirschhorn Sculpture Garden – The Hirshhorn Museum’s Sculpture Garden is a zen place in the middle of the National Mall.
 Have a seat in the 1.5 acre recessed garden and contemplate the 60 sculpted masterpieces, including Auguste Rodin’s Les Bourgeois de Calais and Yoko Ono’s Imagine Peace Wish Tree.
 Other notable contemporary and modern art sculptures on display are by Matisse, De Kooning and Calder.
 It’s a shady spot on a hot day.

 Rock Creek Park – forsythia, dogwood trees, weeping cherries, this huge swath of land in the middle of Washington DC has it all.
 Enjoy nature’s beauty in DC’s 1,700 acre parkland established in 1890 by an Act of Congress.
 As the third National Park established, Rock Creek Park was the third US National Park.
 This natural oasis is a thriving habitat for native species like the snapping turtle and sits adjacent to the National Zoo.
 Rock Creek encompasses Fort Stevens, part of the Civil War defense of Washington; Pierce Mill and the Francis Scott Key Memorial in Georgetown.
 September 27, 2016 is Rock Creek Park Day.